oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 and identifies values for each of the five elements in the definition.
 The five elements are:

  1. A **TypeName**, which is simply a string used to refer to that type.
- 1. The **BaseType** of the type, which is one of the either the five "Primitive" (or, alternatively, "scalar") type or one of the seven "Complex" (or, alternatively, "compound" types), as shown in Figure 3-1.
+ 1. The **BaseType** of the type, which is one of the either the five "Primitive" (or, alternatively, "scalar") types or one of the seven "Compound" types, as shown in Figure 3-1.
  1. Zero or more of the available JADN **TypeOptions** that refine the base types to fit particular needs.
  2. An optional **TypeDescription** string that provides additional information about the type.
- 3. For any of the Complex types, a set of **Item** or **Field** options that define the items that comprise the complex type.
+ 3. For any of the Compound types, a set of **Item** or **Field** options that define the items that comprise the compound type.

 ###### Figure 3-1 -- JADN Type Definition Structure
 ![JADN Type Definition Structure](images/JADN-Structure_2022-09-28a-overlay.png)